Geodocs.dev

 AI search is transforming how consumers discover products:

-• Conversational queries ("What's the best laptop under $1000?") bypass traditional product listings
+• Conversational queries ("What's the best linen shirt for summer weddings in coastal towns?") bypass traditional product listings.

 Product Page Structure for AI